marcelaulloa/sunshine_europe/README.md

 You have two options:
     1. Copy my dashboard and update the dataset doing the following:
-        a.
-Go to [my dashboard](https://lookerstudio.google.com/reporting/7c37008d-cda1-4ec0-a15d-e1a2b62d78ad/page/CPywD) and click on "Make a Copy".
+        - Go to [my dashboard](https://lookerstudio.google.com/reporting/7c37008d-cda1-4ec0-a15d-e1a2b62d78ad/page/CPywD) and click on "Make a Copy".
-        b.
-On your copy click on the top menu called "Resource", choose "Manage added data sources"
+        - On your copy click on the top menu called "Resource", choose "Manage added data sources"
-        c.
-Under actions click edit.
+        - Under actions click edit.
-        d.
-If it's your first dashboard with bigquery it will ask you to authorize to connect to your BigQuery projects.
+        - If it's your first dashboard with bigquery it will ask you to authorize to connect to your BigQuery projects.
-        e.
-Click on "my projects" option and find your recently created project, dataset and the table "report"
+        - Click on "my projects" option and find your recently created project, dataset and the table "report"
-        f.
-Click reconnect.
+        - Click reconnect.
-        g.
-Apply.
+        - Apply.
-        h.
-Done!
+        - Done!

     2. Create your dashboard from scratch doing the following:
         a.
 Manually create a new report on [Looker Studio](https://lookerstudio.google.com/).